You should not build your own authentication

 Mock Authentication for local dev

-There is high demand and a discission going around support for Firebase Authentication emulator.
+There is high demand and a discussion going on about Firebase Authentication emulator support.
 Unfortunately, it doesn’t exist yet.
-The situation is pretty similar to Firestore here – I want to be able to run my application locally without any external dependencies.
-As long as there is no emulator, there is no other way than to implement a simple mock implementation.
+The situation is similar to Firestore: I want to be able to run my application locally without any external dependencies.
+As long as there is no emulator, there is no other way than to implement a simple mock.

-There is nothing really complicated in both backend and frontend implementation.
-Frontend’s getJwtToken is implemented by just generating JWT token with mock secret.
-Backend instead of calling Firebase to verify the token is checking if JWT was generated with mock secret.
+There is nothing complicated in either implementation.
+The frontend’s getJwtToken is implemented by generating a JWT token with mock secret.
+The backend, instead of calling Firebase to verify the token, checks if the JWT was generated with mock secret.

-It gives us some confidence if our flow is implemented more or less correctly.
-But is there any option to test it with production Firebase locally?
+This gives us some confidence that our flow is implemented more or less correctly.
+But is there any way to test it with production Firebase locally?

 Firebase Authentication for local dev

 Mock authentication does not give us 100% confidence that the flow is working correctly.
 We should be able to test Firebase Authentication locally.
-To do that, you need to do some extra steps.
+To do that, you need to take some extra steps.

 It is not straightforward.
 If you are not changing anything in the authentication, you can probably skip this part.